topfreegames/offers/docs/source/API.md

   ### Update Offer
   `PUT /offers/:id`

-  Updated the offer with given id in the database.
+  Updates the offer with given id in the database.

   **Requires basic auth**.